Information Technology Glossary

 Software designed to infiltrate or damage a computer system without the owner’s informed consent.
 The expression is a general term used by computer professionals to mean a variety of forms of hostile, intrusive, or annoying software or program code including spyware, Trojan horses, viruses, and worms.

-Information resource defined to be essential to the university’s function and which, if made unavailable, will inflict substantial harm to the university and the university’s ability to meet its instructional, research, patient care, or public service missions.
-Mission critical information resources include confidential information and sensitive information.
+Information system defined to be essential to the university’s function and which, if made unavailable, will inflict substantial harm to the university and the university’s ability to meet its instructional, research, patient care, or public service missions.
+Mission critical information systems include those systems containing sensitive information.

-All associated equipment and media creating electronic transmission between any information resource(s), such as wired, optical, wireless, IP, synchronous serial, telephony, etc.
+All associated equipment and media creating electronic transmission between any information system(s), such as wired, optical, wireless, IP, synchronous serial, telephony, etc.

 Based on data criticality, offsite storage should be in a geographically different location from the campus that does not share the same disaster threat event.
 Based on an assessment of the data backed up, removing the backup media from the building and storing it in another secured location on the campus may be appropriate.

 A string of characters used to verify or “authenticate” a person’s identity.